SyntheticYuki/Portfolio/Security Reports/code4rena/Tangible.md

-## Issues will be shown when the contest report is public
+## Issues will be shown when the contest report is made public